 Young people in remote-based jobs are disproportionately affected by the emotional effects of working from home during the pandemic, according to new research by Microsoft.

-The study found that 16% of Generation Z are struggling to feel engaged or excited about work, compared to just 12% of Boomers.
+The study found that 16% of Generation Z are struggling to feel engaged or excited about work, compared with just 12% of Boomers.
 The same percentage (16%) also note that they struggle to get a word in during meetings, while just 12% of Millennials, 11% of Generation X and 9% of Boomers experience this.

-This presents an opportunity for employers to focus on needs of the younger generation, and find ways to boost productivity and wellbeing as they enter a future of remote working.
+This presents an opportunity for employers to focus on the needs of the younger generation, and find ways to boost productivity and wellbeing as they enter a future of remote working.
 Satya Nadella, CEO of Microsoft, says: ‘Employee expectations are changing, and we will need to define productivity much more broadly – inclusive of collaboration, learning and wellbeing, to drive career advancement for every worker.’

-To find out more about how to cater a new, yet jaded, generation of employees, look out for our forthcoming Youth microtrend, Out-of-work Networks.
+To find out more about how to cater for a new, yet jaded, generation of employees, look out for our forthcoming Youth microtrend, Out-of-work Networks.